26 Mar Disney World planning tips for baby boomers

 Disney’s biggest challenge is that people like me begin their experience with an extremely high expectation for service.
 After all, it’s Disney!
 And during my career, I often taught customer service to management and staff, which raises the bar a few more inches.

 I realize that many people are Disney junkies and visit the Mouse on a regular basis.
-If you’re one of those groupies, or someone like me, I hope this overview helps.
+Whether you’re one of those groupies, or someone like me, I hope this overview helps.

 Waiting for the deal